yorkulibraries/islandora/modules/islandora_core_feature/README.md

 ## Installation

-For a full digital repository solution (including a Homarus microservice), see our [installation documentation](https://islandora.github.io/documentation/installation/).
+For a full digital repository solution, see our [installation documentation](https://islandora.github.io/documentation/installation/).

 To download/enable just this module, use the following from the command line: